25 Types Of Famous Turkish Kebabs You Have To Try

 Manisa kebab is one of my favorites, and it originates from the city of Manisa in western Turkey.

-It consists of pieces of marinated lamb or beef, served over pitta bread that has been soaked in a tomato sauce, with more sauce over the top and melted butter to finish off.
+It consists of pieces of marinated lamb or beef served over pitta bread soaked in tomato sauce, with more sauce on top and melted butter to finish.

 5. Iskender Kebab